Angie Watts: Storylines

 Later in 1988, while Den is in prison for his role in torching the Dagmar in revenge for Kathy Beale's rape at the hands of Willmott-Brown, Sharon decides to join Angie in Spain and arrives unannounced, only to learn from Sonny that Angie has left him and moved to the United States.
 It is subsequently revealed that she moved to Miami where she remarries in February 1991.
 Sharon joins Angie in 1995 following the breakdown of her marriage to Grant Mitchell (Ross Kemp).

 In May 2001, Sharon returns to Walford, and in April 2002, news reaches Walford that Angie has died.
 Sharon brings Angie's body back to Walford to be buried in the local cemetery.
 After the funeral ceremony, Sharon confides in Angie's closest surviving friends, Pauline Fowler (Wendy Richard) and Pat Evans (Pam St Clement), that years of heavy drinking finally caught up with Angie and she died a slow painful decline due to cirrhosis of the liver, having also experienced alcohol-related dementia.
 Sharon emotionally explains Angie asked her to give the pretence of a heart attack when the time came.
 Despite having remarried, Angie had requested to be buried next to Den, which Sharon does for her when she returns the body to London in order to reunite her two deceased parents.
 Sharon's new club is renamed Angie's Den in honour of her parents.

 Den was supposedly shot dead by a mystery hitman in February 1989.
 However, the body thought to be Den's is actually that of the mysterious Mr. Vinnicombe, the boss of The Firm, who ordered Den's assassination.
 Fourteen years after Den's disappearance, it is revealed that he had not died after all, but had faked his own death in order to escape the gangsters who had been employed to kill him.
 However, Den does die at the hands of his second wife Chrissie Watts (Tracy-Ann Oberman) in February 2005, after being bludgeoned to death with Pauline's doorstop.
 A body found under the basement of The Queen Vic six months later is quickly identified as Den's, and he is buried in the grave next to Angie.

 In February 2025, Sharon becomes trapped on the staircase in the Vic hallway after an explosion in the pub caused by Reiss Colwell (Jonny Freeman) and Cindy Beale (Michelle Collins).
 While stuck, she hallucinates Angie, who tells her that she misses her and that Sharon is doing brilliantly without her.
-Angie encourages Sharon to call for help before fading away, prompting Sharon's ex husband Grant Mitchell (Ross Kemp) to come to her rescue.
+Angie encourages Sharon to call for help before fading away, prompting Sharon's ex-husband Grant to come to her rescue.